-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other monthly debts have been paid.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other recurring debts have been paid.

-For the most part, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+Typically, conventional loans require a qualifying ratio of 28/36.
 FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number is the percentage of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that makes up the payment.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.

-The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt together.
-Recurring debt includes things like car payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
+Recurring debt includes auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

 Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+We will be happy to go over pre-qualification to determine how large a mortgage you can afford.

 Got a Question?